cloudnative-pg/cloudnative-pg/docs/src/replication.md

 streaming replication** via two configuration options called `minSyncReplicas` and `maxSyncReplicas` which are the minimum and maximum number of expected synchronous standby replicas available at any time.
-For self-healing purposes, the operator always weights these two values with the available number of replicas in order to determine the quorum.
+For self-healing purposes, the operator always compares these two values with the number of available replicas in order to determine the quorum.

 Synchronous replication is disabled by default (`minSyncReplicas` and `maxSyncReplicas` are not defined).